Available scholarships are not limited to the list below as more opportunities are also available on behalf of one's own research.

 Scholarships are listed in the order of nearest deadline.

-The Steps For Change Scholarship is an achievement-based scholarship awarded to high school seniors applying to a college or university to further their career goals.
-Students from low-income families are recognized for their capacity to lead and commitment to making a significant impact on communities.
+The Coca-Cola Scholars Program scholarship is an achievement-based scholarship awarded to graduating high school seniors.
+Students are recognized for their capacity to lead and serve, as well as their commitment to making a significant impact on their schools and communities.

 1. Fees should not be paid for scholarships (Applying for financial aid is free)